In this Article

 3. Can Cause an Injury

-The baby may vigorously rub his/her eye if there is something stuck in there causing irritation.
-This increases the risk of a corneal abrasion, which can be painful and take long to heal.
+The baby may vigorously rub his eye if there is something stuck in there causing irritation.
+This increases the risk of a corneal abrasion, which can be painful and take longer to heal.

 Also Read: Eye Problems in Babies